Spinal constructions for continuous type-space branching processes with interactions: Proofs

 Let $\bar{z} \in \Zbarset$.
 For every function $g \in \mathcal{C}^1\left(\mathcal{U}\times\mathcal{X},\mathbb{R} \right)$ and $t\geq0$, the process $\left(\Zbar_t, t\geq 0\right)$ starting from $\bar{z}$ verifies

 Note that the dynamical construction of the marginal measure-valued process only does not ensure uniqueness: the individual for the next branching event is chosen according to its trait, and thus two individuals with the same trait can be indistinctly chosen to be the branching one.
 The labeling of individuals allows us to overcome this problem.
 However, any other labeling method could work, see \textit{e.g.} \cite{FM04}.

-The proof of uniqueness and existence of a solution is classical and has been first established for measure-valued process by Fournier and Meleard \cite{FM04}.
 Here we consider non-bounded rates and we follow with small adaptations the proof of Lemma 2.5 in \cite{Marguet19}.
 Let $T>0$.
 We prove the non-accumulation of branching events on $[0,T]$.
 First we use equation \eqref{PPM original} applied to the constant function equal to 1, that gives the number of individuals in the population, denoted $(N_t, t\geq 0)$.
 Using Assumption \ref{assumption A}.3, we have for all $t<T_k \wedge T$